-These terms and conditions (terms agreement), as amended from time to time (The “Conditions”) apply to all our clients, for the services provided by Paul Sullivan Marketing Limited, 10614777, t/a Digital BIAS (The "Supplier") as specified in the applicable Order Form/Specification, as defined in section SPECIFICATION (the “Services”).
+These terms and conditions (terms agreement), as amended from time to time (The “Conditions”) apply to all our clients, for the services provided by Paul Sullivan Marketing Limited, 10614777, or PS Academy Ltd, 11945786 t/a BIAS (The "Supplier") as specified in the applicable Order Form/Specification, as defined in section SPECIFICATION (the “Services”).
 Please read these Conditions carefully to ensure that you are fully aware of and understand what our mutual obligations and expectations are.

 In these Conditions, the following rules apply:

 a person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality);a reference to us, our, we refer to the "Supplier";a reference to you or your refers to the relevant person or company purchasing the Services from the "Supplier";A reference to either party includes its representatives, successors or permitted assigns;a reference to a statute or statutory provision is a reference to such statute or statutory provision as amended or re-enacted.
 A reference to a statute or statutory provision includes any subordinate legislation made under that statute or statutory provision, as amended or re-enacted;any phrase introduced by the terms including include, in particular, or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms; anda reference to writing or written includes faxes and e-mails.

 The Conditions are often used together with an attached services order form (the “Order Form”) which sets out the details specific to you, such as the price and specification.
 Suppose we are not using the Order Form in our contract with you, where the Conditions refer to the Order Form.
 In that case, that will instead refer to what we have agreed with you elsewhere in writing (be it an email, fax or any other form of written communication).